Large deviation bounds for the Airy point process: Approximation of the Airy point process by the Gaussian -ensemble

-The strategy of the proof is as follows.
-First we show exponential decay of top $k$ eigenfunctions of the stochastic Airy operator ($H_{\beta}$) and $\beta$ ensemble of size $n$ ($H_{\beta,n}$) up to \emph{exponentially small probability}, which is achieved by analyzing the diffusion associated with stochastic Airy operator as well as a discrete analogue (see the text below Proposition \ref{AiryDecay} and Proposition \ref{DiscreteDecay} for details).
-Using this information, we can couple $H_{\beta}$ and $H_{\beta,n}$ along eigenfunctions so that their eigenvalues are close up to exponentially small probability (to achieve this we also establish a priori estimates based on the eigenvalue-eigenfunction equation for $H_{\beta}$ and $H_{\beta,n}$).
-The rest of this section is devoted to the details of the proof of Theorem \ref{Main3}.
+We briefly describe the proof strategy of Theorem \ref{Main3} as follows.
+We fix an arbitrary $e_0\in (0,1\slash 10000)$, and consider any $k,n\in \mathbb{N}_{+}$ with $n^{e_0}\leq k\leq n^{1\slash 10000}$.
+We first show exponential decay of the top $k$ eigenfunctions (eigenvectors, respectively) of the stochastic Airy operator $H_{\beta}$ (the Gaussian $\beta$-ensemble $H_{\beta,n}$, respectively) up to an exponentially small probability.
+This is achieved by analyzing the Riccati transform $\bar{p}_j$ (defined in Section \ref{Sect.n1}) of the $j$th eigenfunction of the stochastic Airy operator for every $j\in [k]$ together with a discrete analogue.
+Using this information, we can couple $H_{\beta}$ and $H_{\beta,n}$ along their eigenfunctions\slash eigenvectors so that their eigenvalues are close up to an exponentially small probability.
+To achieve this, we further rely on certain a priori estimates that are based on the eigenvalue-eigenfunction (eigenvector) equations for $H_{\beta}$ and $H_{\beta,n}$.